DR.

 The ACTS Method — an introduction to integrated care

-Medicine has changed.
-We live longer — on average — but we live alongside more chronic disease, more fatigue, and more distance between what we know and what we practice.
-Care has become fragmented: the patient moves between specialists who don't talk to each other, receives disconnected guidance, and loses any sense of continuity.
+Medicine has changed — and the patient with it.
+We live longer, on average, but we live alongside more chronic disease, more fatigue, more distance between what we know and what we practice.
+Care has become fragmented: each specialist looks at their slice, no one looks at the whole, and the person loses any sense of continuity between one waiting room and the next.

 The ACTS Method was born to answer that fragmentation.
-It is not a protocol — it is a way of organizing care.
+It is not a protocol — it is the way I organize care.

 "AGIR" is the original Brazilian name of the method — the Portuguese verb meaning "to act."
 ACTS is its English counterpart, an acronym that preserves both the imperative meaning and the four-pillar structure.